Frank Antenori: Elections

 In 2008, he ran for Arizona's 30th House District.
 He won the Republican primary with 24% of the vote.
 He won the general election with 34% of the vote.

 In March 2010, incumbent Republican State Senator Jonathan Paton decided to resign from his seat in order to run for congress.
 Republican Governor Jan Brewer appointed Representative Antenori to fill the vacant seat.
-In November 2010, he defeated Democrat nominee Todd Camenisch 60–40%.
+In November 2010, he defeated Democratic nominee Todd Camenisch 60–40%.